CURRENT

 'Free as they want to be’: Artists Committed to Memory

-Harriet Tubman (2020) is included in the group exhibition 'Free as they want to be': Artists Committed to Memory, currently on view at Clark Atlanta University Art Museum.
+Harriet Tubman (2020) is included in the group exhibition 'Free as they want to be': Artists Committed to Memory, currently on view at The Ethelbert Cooper Gallery of African & African American Art at Harvard University.
 The exhibition considers the historic and contemporary role photography and film have played in remembering legacies of slavery and its aftermath.
 The catalogue can be purchased here and includes 20 artists working in photography, video, silkscreen, projection, and mixed media installation.

 The exhibition is curated by Deborah Willis, Ph.D., Professor and Chair of the Department of Photography & Imaging at NYU's Tisch School of Arts, and Cheryl Finley, Ph.D., Associate Professor of Art History at Cornell University.